On homogeneous Hermite-Lorentz spaces: Introduction

 \subsubsection{K\"ahler-Lorentz spaces}

-As in the positive definite case, on defines a K\"ahler form $\omega$ by $\omega (u, v) = g(u, Jv)$.
+As in the positive definite case, the K\"ahler form $\omega$ is defined by $\omega (u, v) = g(u, Jv)$.
 It is a $J$-invariant 2-differential form.
-A K\"ahler-Lorentz metric corresponds to the case where $J$ is integrable and $\omega $ is closed.
-A {\bf K\"ahler-Lorentz} manifold is in particular symplectic.
+A {\bf K\"ahler-Lorentz} metric corresponds to the case where $J$ is integrable and $\omega $ is closed.
+A { K\"ahler-Lorentz} manifold is in particular symplectic.

 Conversely, from the symplectic point of view, a symplectic manifold $(M, \omega)$ is K\"ahler-Lorentz if $\omega$ can be calibrated with a special complex structure $J$.
-Let us generalize the notion of calibration by letting it to mean that $J$ is such that $g(u, v) = \omega(u, J v)$ is non-degenerate, i.e. $g$ is a pseudo-Riemannian metric.
-Now, the classical K\"ahler case means that $g$ is Riemannian and in addition $J$ is integrable.
-So K\"ahler-Lorentz means that $g$ is ``post-Riemannian'' in the sense that it has a Hermite-Lorentz signature.
+Let us generalize the notion of calibration by letting it to mean that $J$ satisfies that $g(u, v) = \omega(u, J v)$ is non-degenerate, i.e. $g$ is a pseudo-Hermitian metric.
+Now, the classical K\"ahler case means that $g$ is Hermitian and in addition $J$ is integrable.
+So K\"ahler-Lorentz means that $g$ is ``post-Hermitian'' in the sense that it has a Hermite-Lorentz signature.